Taiari / Chalky Inlet: Moana-whenua-pōuri / Edwardson Sound

 The hills that constitute the northern edge of Kanáris Sound also form the eastern edge of Moana-whenua-pōuri / Edwardson Sound.
-This fiord continues the north–south orientation of the majority of Taiari, beginning roughly 10 km from its junction with Te Korowhakaunu.
+This fiord continues the northeast–southwest orientation of the majority of Taiari, beginning roughly 10 km from its junction with Te Korowhakaunu.
 Opposite the fiord from Te Rereka-o-Māui, the Kakapo Range continues roughly parallel to the fiord for much of its length with a maximum height of 1130 m at The Stopper.

 The northern limit of the fiord consists of a small sheltered cove known as Lake Cove, into which the two primary tributaries of this branch flow.
-To the east of the cove, Cora Lynn Falls drain the outflow from a series of lakes (from upstream to downstream, lakes Purser, Carrick, and Cadman) that extend towards Tamatea / Dusky Sound.
+To the east of the cove, Cora Lynn Falls drains the outflow from a series of lakes (from upstream to downstream, lakes Purser, Carrick, and Cadman) that extend towards Tamatea / Dusky Sound.
 The second inflow into Lake Cove is Lumaluma Creek, which drains a large catchment area including multiple small tarns.
-Numerous small creeks flow along both edges of the fiord, fed by the 2-4 metres of rain which fall around the fiord annually.
+Numerous small creeks flow along both edges of the fiord, fed by the 2-4 metres of rain which falls around the fiord annually.

 Moana-whenua-pōuri is significantly shallower than either Chalky Inlet or Kanáris Sound.
 Unlike many of the other fiords in the region, including the others in the Taiari complex, this fiord gets progressively shallower from its mouth, with no basins to speak of.
 The upper reaches of the fiord are as shallow as 60 m, a depth equal to only the sill depth of Eastern Passage.